Stephenjoel2k/MusicHabits-API/README.md

 4. A drop down menu to choose the top artists/tracks/recent dynamically. (long_term/short_term)
 5. A cron job that updates the db every 2 hours -> (yet to be developed on production env)

+# Important DB structural change

+1. Have a tracks collection with all unique track's metadeta in it.
+2. Whenever a user listens to a song, store only the track_id and played_at.
+3. Or something along its lines to decrease the space consumption.

 ## Upcoming

 1. Make the top artists/tracks more visually appealing